 If this is an hourly policy, you can set the allowance to pro rate automatically for part timers.
 This will take the allowance and give the correct proportion of it to employees based on the % worked.
 The % worked is calculated from the work pattern set in the User Card > Employment.

 Not to be confused with earned allowance (given in advance).
-Annual grant is not earned by accrual, it is a fixed number of days given to the employee each year.
+An annual grant is not earned by accrual; rather, it is a fixed number of days given to the employee each year.
 An example of this might be a birthday day off holiday policy.

 Remember that you'll need to create a policy for each set of conditions.
-If you have two policies where all the conditions bar one are the same, you'll need to create them as separate policies.
-Make sure to give them clear names!
+If you have two policies where all the conditions are the same except one, you'll still need to create them as separate policies.
+Make sure to give your policies clear names!